lyoj-dev/lyoj-archive/readme.md

 6. Configure in file "./config.json" & "./web/config.php"
 7. Configure your website, the root folder is "./web/"
 8. Open your website, register an admin account.
-9. GIve your admin account the highest permission in the database.
+9. Give your admin account the highest permission in the database.
 10. Open the main judge service.
 11. Add some problem in the system, and enjoy the online judge.